jan-molak/dev-vms/README.md

 it useful :)

 To use the project you need:
-- [RVM](https://rvm.io/) (run "rvm requirements" and install dependencies) or plain Ruby if you prefer
+- [RVM](https://rvm.io/) - run "rvm requirements" and install dependencies, make sure to get openssl libs as well - you'll find the instructions on the RVM website; You can also use plain Ruby if you prefer
-- Add openssl support to RVM (run "rvm pkg install openssl" and reinstall rvm)
 - [Bundler](http://gembundler.com/)
 - [Oracle VirtualBox](https://www.virtualbox.org/)
 - [Oracle VM VirtualBox Extension Pack](http://www.oracle.com/technetwork/server-storage/virtualbox/downloads/index.html#extpack) (for USB 2.0 support)